How to track Santa Claus on Christmas Eve from any device

 It’s been 61 years since a misprinted telephone number in a newspaper ad led children in the Colorado Springs area to call NORAD predecessor CONAD, looking for Santa.

 As usual, the fun begins at NoradSanta.org, where you can find games, videos, music, and stories to pass the time.
-Once Santa’s sleigh lifts off from the North Pole, the website will track Santa on a map and link to video updates on YouTube.
+Once Santa’s sleigh lifts off from the North Pole around 7 a.m.
+UTC on Sunday, December 24—that’s 2 a.m.
+Eastern or 11 p.m. on the 23rd Pacific time—the website will track Santa on a map and link to video updates on YouTube.

-Windows users have the option of visiting NoradSanta.org directly in their browser or downloading the app from the Windows Store.
-You’ll also find apps for iOS and Android.
+Windows users have the option of visiting NoradSanta.org directly in their browser or downloading the app for iOS and Android.

 If you want to get updates about Santa on social networks, you can follow NORAD’s Santa tracker on Facebook, Twitter, and YouTube.